 Employees who elect to participate in the ESPP commence payroll withholdings that accumulate through the end of the respective period.
 In accordance with the guidance in ASC 718-50 - Compensation - Stock Compensation, the ability to purchase shares of the Company's common stock for 85% of the lower of the price on the first day of the offering period or the last day of the offering period (i.e. the purchase date) represents an option and, therefore, the ESPP is a compensatory plan under this guidance.
 Accordingly, share-based compensation expense is determined based on the option's grant-date fair value as estimated by applying the Black Scholes option-pricing model and is recognized over the withholding period.
-The Company recognized share-based compensation expense of \$468 and \$411 during the three months ended May 31, 2023 and 2022, respectively, related to the ESPP.
+The Company recognized share-based compensation expense of \$379 and \$468 during the three months ended May 31, 2024 and 2023, respectively.

-During the three months ended May 31, 2023 and 2022, employees who elected to participate in the ESPP purchased a total of 280,162 and 343,310 shares of common stock, respectively, resulting in cash proceeds to the Company of \$1,992 and \$1,788, respectively.
-ESPP employee payroll contributions accrued as of May 31, 2023 and February 28, 2022 totaled \$191 and \$1,384, respectively, and are included within accrued compensation in the consolidated balance sheet.
-Cash withheld via employee payroll deductions is presented in financing activities as proceeds from stock purchases under employee stock purchase plan on the consolidated statement of cash flows.
+During the three months ended May 31, 2024 and 2023, employees who elected to participate in the ESPP purchased a total of 529,741 and 280,162 shares of common stock, respectively, resulting in cash proceeds to the Company of \$1,944 and \$1,992, respectively.
+An additional \$184 has been withheld via employee payroll deductions for those who have opted to participate in the next stock purchase plan period ending November 2024.